-Moreover, Onzi et al. (2023) conducted a study in Uganda to examine the relationship between teaching methods and student engagement in lessons specifically, the constructivism teaching approaches and behavioral teaching approaches.
-The study found that teaching approaches that fall under constructivism category such collaborative learning, active learning, contextual instructions, and teacher support showed a strong influence on student engagement compared to behavioral teaching approaches.
-The study concluded that constructivist teaching approaches are critical predictor of student engagement in learning.
+Moreover, Onzi et al. (2023) conducted a study in Uganda to examine the relationship between teaching methods and student engagement in lessons, specifically, the constructivist teaching approaches and behavioural teaching approaches.
+The study found that teaching approaches that fall under constructivist category, such as collaborative learning, active learning, contextual instructions, and teacher support, showed a strong influence on student engagement compared to behavioural teaching approaches.
+The study concluded that constructivist teaching approaches are a critical predictor of student engagement in learning.

 Also, the study conducted by Kibga et al., (2021) in Tanzania found that hands-on activities increased students’ engagement and curiosity in learning chemistry as students were actively involved in collaborative experiments.
-The study emphasized the importance of exposing students to real-word tasks like incorporating locally available materials that can be extracted and made by students themselves to be used in teaching and learning processes so as to increase their engagement and experience with the learning activities.
+The study emphasised the importance of exposing students to real-world tasks like incorporating locally available materials that can be extracted and made by students themselves to be used in teaching and learning processes so as to increase their engagement and experience with the learning activities.

-1.4.3 Teachers Competences and Support in Teaching
+1.4.3 Teachers' Competences and Support in Teaching

 Simonović (2021) conducted a study in Serbia to investigate teachers’ skills and knowledge in supporting students.
-The study found that teachers used innovative teaching techniques to enhance students understanding across various aspects of learning.
-Furthermore, the study found that teachers’ skills, knowledge, competences and perceptions varied based on their background, experience and training with majority of them insisting the use of broad range of skills such as interpersonal and emotional skills which are most essential in developing learner’s ability to master concepts, alongside communication, teaching methods, subject expertise, and digital literacy.
+The study found that teachers used innovative teaching techniques to enhance students' understanding across various aspects of learning.
+Furthermore, the study found that teachers’ skills, knowledge, competences, and perceptions varied based on their background, experience and training, with majority of them insisting the use of broad range of skills such as interpersonal and emotional skills which are most essential in developing learner’s ability to master concepts, alongside communication, teaching methods, subject expertise, and digital literacy.

-Additionally, the study conducted by Mohamed et al., (2022) in Kenya on Teachers’ Pedagogical Preparedness for the Implementation of the Competency-Based Curriculum in Public Secondary Schools found that teachers were inadequately prepared to implement Competence-Based curriculum due to lack of sufficient in-service training.
-The study further revealed that although teachers had a positive attitude towards Competence-Based curriculum but the majority demonstrated limited ability to apply Competence-Based skills in teaching due to inadequate digital literacy, insufficient pedagogical skills and resources.
+Additionally, the study conducted by Mohamed et al., (2022) in Kenya on Teachers’ Pedagogical Preparedness for the Implementation of the Competency-Based Curriculum in Public Secondary Schools found that teachers were inadequately prepared to implement Competency-Based curriculum due to a lack of sufficient in-service training.
+The study further revealed that although teachers had a positive attitude towards the Competence-Based curriculum but the majority demonstrated limited ability to apply Competence-Based skills in teaching due to inadequate digital literacy, insufficient pedagogical skills and resources.

 Furthermore, a study conducted by Onyekwelu (2024) in Nigeria involving 579 participants from 263 public secondary schools investigated the strategies for enhancing the quality of secondary education.
-The study found that the majority of teachers lack updated subject knowledge and teaching skills that hindered their ability to deliver quality education and meet the targeted curriculum demands due to insufficient professional development training programs.
+The study found that the majority of teachers lack updated subject knowledge and teaching skills that hinder their ability to deliver quality education and meet the targeted curriculum demands due to insufficient professional development training programs.

-Moreover, Senjiro and Lupeja (2023) conducted a study in Morogoro Municipality, Tanzania to examine the competence of secondary school teachers in developing 21st–century skills-such as creativity, critical thinking, communication and collaboration to their students.
+Moreover, Senjiro and Lupeja (2023) conducted a study in Morogoro Municipality, Tanzania, to examine the competence of secondary school teachers in developing 21st–century skills, such as creativity, critical thinking, communication and collaboration, to their students.
 The study involved 32 geography teachers from 10 schools.
-The findings revealed that most teachers were not aware of what really 21st–century skills means, thus limiting their ability to integrate the skills in lesson planning and implementation.
+The findings revealed that most teachers were not aware of what really 21st-century skills mean, thus limiting their ability to integrate the skills in lesson planning and implementation.

 2. METHODOLOGY